Canadian titles debate: Exceptions and anomalies

 The prime minister at the time of the resolution, Sir Robert Laird Borden, GCMG, had been knighted in 1914, five years before the adoption of the resolution: but he was away from Canada (attending the Versailles Peace Conference) when the House of Commons considered Nickle's resolution in 1919.

 Canadian steel magnate Sir James Hamet Dunn was created a baronet by King George V, Emperor of India, on 13 January 1921, and his son Sir Philip Dunn, 2nd Baronet, inherited his father's baronetcy.
 At the time, the same parliament that had adopted the Nickle Resolution was still in session.
 It follows that such a resolution, had it had any binding nature, would have been in effect at least until the dissolution of the 13th parliament on 14 October 1921.

 Also honoured following the Nickle Resolution was Sir Frederick Banting, the Canadian medical doctor who co-won the Nobel Prize for Medicine for the discovery of insulin.
 His knighthood was awarded by King George V in 1934.

 The Government of Canada made no objection when, near the end of the Second World War, British prime minister, Winston Churchill, recommended that the King bestow a knighthood on Sir William Stephenson.
 Churchill described the honour he sought from the King for Stephenson as "one dear to my heart", such was Churchill's sense of gratitude for Stephenson's wartime intelligence work.
 Years later, Sir William was given Canada's then highest honour in being made a Companion of the Order of Canada in 1979.

 Another significant example of government indecision over the matter of titular honours involves former Canadian governor general Vincent Massey.
-While on a visit to Canada in August 1954, The Duke of Edinburgh told Massey the Queen wished to make him a Knight of the Garter, the most senior of the orders of chivalry she could bestow.
+While on a visit to Canada in August 1954, The Duke of Edinburgh told Massey the Queen wished to make him a Knight Companion of the Order of the Garter, the most senior of the orders of chivalry she could bestow.
 Massey would have been the first non-Briton and non-Irish person to receive the Garter, other than foreign heads of state and foreign royalty.
 Then-prime minister Louis St. Laurent was cool to the proposal, but agreed to take the matter under advisement.
 Shortly after coming to power in 1957, John Diefenbaker was initially receptive, but ultimately changed his mind and so informed the Queen in 1960.
 Just weeks later, the Queen honoured Massey with the rarer (but non-titular) Royal Victorian Chain.